Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) [NO.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)] and the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. RS-2025-02263628, RS-2022-NR067592).
+This work was supported in part by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) [NO.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)], the National Research Foundation of Korea(NRF) grants funded by the Korea government(MSIT) (Nos.
+RS-2025-02263628, RS-2022-NR067592) and Samsung Electronics MX Division.
 Also, the authors acknowledged the financial support from the BK21 FOUR program of the Education and Research Program for Future ICT Pioneers, Seoul National University.